 Here’s the good news: you don’t have to subject your business to unnecessary costs.
 By arming yourself and your team with the right software, you can avoid the headaches that come with poor employee time tracking.

-Read on for a handy guide outlining the ins and outs of timesheet software, the advantages for your business, and what to look for in a solution.
+Read on for a handy guide outlining the ins and outs of timesheet software, timesheet software benefits, and what to look for in a solution.

-What is time tracking software and what does it do?
+What is timesheet software and what does it do?

 Simply put, time tracking software (or timesheet software) is a computer program or app that helps your employees record when and where they work.